Bimme2audrey/Bimme2audrey/README.md

 ### Hi there I'm Bimme Audrey👋
-I am a passionate B.Tech CS Student at Siantou University Institute, Yaounde-Cameroon, driven by a curiosity for technology and a love for reading.
-My journey involves delving into a world of computer science, exploring new ideas, and sharing insights with this community.
+I am a passionate B.Tech CS Student at Siantou University Institute, Yaounde-Cameroon, I am curios about how fast technology is evolving, love learning new things, challenging myself to do "hard things" and love reading to learn....My journey involves delving into a world of computer science, exploring new ideas, and sharing insights with this community.

 ![Bimme's GitHub stats](https://github-readme-stats.vercel.app/api?username=bimme2audrey&show_icons=true&theme=radical)